ardaku/whisk/README.md

 [![Docs.rs](https://docs.rs/whisk/badge.svg)](https://docs.rs/whisk/)

 #### Simple and fast async channels
-Whisk provides oneshot-rendezvous and spsc channels that can be used to implement futures, streams, notifiers, and actors.
+Simple and fast async channels that can be used to implement futures, streams, notifiers, and actors.
 Whisk is purposely kept small, implemented in under 500 lines of code - and also works on `no_std`!

 ## MSRV
 Whisk targets Rust 1.59.0 and later.

 ## Benchmarks
-Benchmarks for v0.3.0 spsc on pasts runtime (compared to dynamic library):
+Benchmarks for v0.3.0 mpmc call on pasts runtime (compared to dynamic library):

 ```
 Dynamic library: 6ns